LucasLyn/pop-a11/README.md

 # PoP - Assignment 11
 PoP - 11g

 This assignment was about object oriented programming.
-In this case, we were tasked with creating an F3 implementation og Ricochet Robots.
+In this case, we were tasked with creating an F\# implementation og Ricochet Robots.

 # PoP - 11g